JoshOrth/Pokemon_Queries/README.md

 # Pokemon Query Assigment
 I wrote a SQL script that contains queries for a Pokemon database containing their names, statistics and abilities.
 The data used was sourced from *Bulbapedia*  (https://bulbapedia.bulbagarden.net/wiki/Main_Page) and *Pokemon DB* (https://pokemondb.net/).
-These queries were written for a homework assignment in my Database Management class at The University of Iowa where I achieved a grade of 106% (including extra credit).
+These queries were written for a homework assignment where I achieved a grade of 106% (including extra credit).

 ## Query Prompts
 I was assigned to write the following queries: